Dozens killed in west Iraq air strike, MPs and medics say

-BAGHDAD Air strikes killed dozens of people, including many women and children, in an Islamic State-held town near Iraq's western border with Syria on Wednesday, two parliamentarians and local hospital sources said.
+BAGHDAD (Reuters) - Air strikes killed dozens of people, including many women and children, in an Islamic State-held town near Iraq's western border with Syria on Wednesday, two parliamentarians and local hospital sources said.

 They said the air strikes hit a busy market in the town of Qaim, in Iraq's Anbar province, describing the incident as a massacre.
 The hospital sources said 55 civilians were killed, including 12 women and 19 children, in three air strikes.